 If the stock reaches the option's expiration date at a price that is still below the call's strike price, the option will expire worthless.
 Because the buyer can purchase the stock cheaper on the open market, he will not exercise the option.

 The Simple Long Call Strategy

 The trick is to limit the time you are in the market to reduce the chance of the market moving against you.
 You must also be sure that a stock is in an aggressive bull movement.
 How do you know this?
 Usually, there has just been some great news about the stock.
 Trading volume on the stock is up.
 Pullbacks are limited and short.
 Finally, don't get greedy.
 Exit the trade fast (sometimes within seconds).

 If you believe a stock's price will move up but not by much, you can execute a call spread to define your risk while creating a profit opportunity.
 A call spread involves buying a call and selling a call at a higher strike price for the same expiration date.

 The call you sold will expire worthless, and you keep the premium.
-The call you bought will be in the money (stock’s price higher than the option’s strike price), and you will profit from the intrinsic value increase in the option.
+The call you bought will be in the money (the stock's price is higher than the option's strike price), and you will profit from the intrinsic value increase in the option.